Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-api-reference.md

 {% tab title="Android" %}
 ### updateIdentities

-Update the currently known identites within the SDK.
+Update the currently known identities within the SDK.
 The Edge Identity extension will merge the received identifiers with the previously saved ones in an additive manner, no identities are removed from this API.

 Identities with an empty _id_ or _namespace_ are not allowed and are ignored.

-Updating identites using a reserved namespace is not allowed using this API.
+Updating identities using a reserved namespace is not allowed using this API.
 The reserved namespaces are:

 - ECID
 - IDFA